paulstephane/paulstephane.github.io/index.md

 ### Music

 **[Music Collection](https://paulstephane.github.io/collection)** New!
-Some of my albums with annotations & liner notes
+Some of my albums with annotations & liner notes - Work in Progress

 **[Jan Evensmo Interview](JanEvensmo)**
 Jazz Archeologist Jan Evensmo talks about his passion for Jazz